 This project involves people from culturally and linguistically diverse backgrounds volunteering in a school tuckshop.
 QAST helps to recruit community members and match them with a local school where they can volunteer, and we support them to be orientated to the tuckshop environment.

 Who are we looking for?

-The project primarily targets women from refugee and migrant backgrounds, as they often do not participate in volunteer or work opportunities due to caring for small children, so may have less opportunity to practice English or gain work experience.
-Creating Connections through Cooking provides an opportunity for these women to be active participants in the school community, meet other people and share their fantastic cooking skills!
+The project primarily targets women from refugee and migrant backgrounds.
+These women often don’t participate in volunteer or work opportunities due to caring for small children, so may have less opportunity to practice English or gain work experience.
+Creating Connections through Cooking provides an opportunity for these women to be active participants in the school community, meet other people and share their fantastic cooking skills.

 How do these volunteers help in the tuckshop?

 There are a range of tasks that volunteers can complete.
 Depending on their initial skills, volunteers may prefer to only complete some of these tasks until they become more confident:

 - Packaging food and sorting into class boxes or service displays

 Do you need any special skills to volunteer?